 It’s bigger than the Sony Zeiss 35mm f/2.8 (above), but it’s also significantly smaller and lighter than the f/1.4 versions from Sony or Sigma, or the optically superior but absolutely humongous f/1.2 version from Sigma.

-Check the current price of the Sony 35mm f/1.8 FE on Amazon.
+Check out the current street price of the Sony 35mm f/1.8 FE on Amazon.

-NOTE: Don’t confuse this lens with the Sony 35mm f/1.8 OSS lens (SEL35F18).
+NOTE: Don’t confuse the Sony FE 35mm f/1.8 lens with the Sony 35mm f/1.8 OSS lens (SEL35F18).
 That is a different lens, designed for Sony’s APS-C cameras such as the a6400 and a6600.
 On those crop bodies, that lens becomes a ~50mm prime.
-If you use the OSS lens on a Sony full frame body, you’ll trigger auto crop mode and get a cropped ~50mm field of view and use up less pixels.
+If you use this lens on a Sony full frame body, you’ll trigger auto crop mode and get a cropped ~50mm field of view and use up less pixels.

 Sony’s nifty fifty, the FE 50mm f/1.8 is Sony’s most affordable prime lens and is a great choice for those on a tight budget, but want a lens that can perform well in low light.